JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

     |z_(1,2)| ≈ {0.963, 3.463}
 $

-Which reveals that we are decidedly not stationary and the process should blow up as time progresses, which is also what we observe in @fig:1_6 and @fig:1_6_acf.
+Which reveals that the process is decidedly not stationary and should blow up as time progresses, which is also what we observe in @fig:1_6 and @fig:1_6_acf.

-@fig:1_6_acf fails to compute the empirical ACF, while the theoretical ACF diverges quickly.
+@fig:1_6_acf fails to compute the empirical ACF, while the theoretical ACF quickly increases with time.

-TODO MORE FAFF

 == <sec:1_7>

-TODO WRITEUP
+While a lot of information may be gleaned from the autocorrelation function alone, it is useful to also plot the time series itself to get a better understanding of the process, particularly for processes with long characteristic correlation times.
+For instance, the autocorrelation does not give information about the scale amplitude of the process.

+For higher order AR processes, the autocorrelation function may be difficult to interpret, in which case it is again useful to plot the time series itself.

+Lastly, the autocorrelation function provides no information about the process realisations at specific points in time, which is often useful for understanding or interpreting the underlying process.

 #pagebreak()
 = Predicting Monthly Solar Power <sec:2_predicting_monthly_solar_power>